 The key difference between the two is that exit rate measures the percentage of visitors who exited a certain page, but it does not say anything about whether that was the only page that user visited or not.
 Therefore, all bounces are exits (and one-page visits), but not all exits are bounces.

 For example, if 100 people land on the homepage, and 50 of those people leave without visiting any other pages, then the bounce rate of the homepage is 50%.
 However, the homepage may receive 400 pageviews over that same time period, and only 100 of those leave the site from the homepage.
 In that case, the exit rate would be 25%.

 There is no such thing as a ‘typical’ bounce rate.
-With over a billion pages on the Internet, it is challenging to generalize for this metric, given the wide variety of website types and industries targeting a vast and diverse audience.
+With over four billion pages on the Internet, it is challenging to generalize for this metric, given the wide variety of website types and industries targeting a vast and diverse audience.

 The definition of a “good” bounce rate is also subjective based on the type of page, and the source of traffic.
 For example, if you have an informational article that answers a specific question, and the primary source of traffic to the page is from organic search, the bounce rate of the page could be as high as 90%.
-This doesn’t mean that the page is necessarily “bad” even though it has a high bounce rate, it could just mean that the user found exactly what they were looking for, and no longer had any need to view any other pages.
+This doesn’t mean that the page is necessarily a “bad bounce rate” even though it has a high bounce rate, it could just mean that the user found exactly what they were looking for, and no longer had any need to view any other pages.
 Conversely, a page with a low bounce rate may not necessarily be “good” if it has a poor user experience.

 HubSpot has compiled a rough benchmark of bounce rates by industry that show the average bounce rate across different types of sites.
 Take these numbers with a grain of salt, but they could provide a rough guideline for gauging the performance of your pages.